XJ40 : 1972-1994: Was this the last Jaguar?

 Phase Four – 1986-1994: A short honeymoon

 Car wasn’t alone in its praise.
 Performance Car‘s Jeff Daniels returned from the Dunkeld press launch with few doubts, telling readers, “Does it succeed?
 Of course it does.
-If one could sum it up in a rather oblique way, don’t imagine Sir John Egan is joking when he talks of 100,000 cars a year from Browns Lane in the foreseeable future.
+If one could sum it up in a rather oblique way, don’t imagine Sir John Egan is joking when he talks of 100,000 cars a year in the foreseeable future.
 There is that kind of market for a car that sets these standards.”
 In fact, the entire UK press corps were as one about what was by all accounts a tremendously accomplished motor car.
 The XJ40’s road behaviour was singled out for most plaudits; Jaguar once again setting a new benchmark in suspension compliance and ride quality, just as its predecessor had 18 years previously.

-Motor described it as “one of the most remarkable cars we’ve tested for a long time”, lauding the car’s high-speed ride comfort as ‘astounding’ and the 2.9 model as being ‘stupendously good value for money’.
-They hailed its ride, handling and refinement as having ‘no equal’.
+Motor described it as “one of the most remarkable cars we’ve tested for a long time”, lauding the car’s high-speed ride comfort as “astounding” and the 2.9 model as being “stupendously good value for money”.
+They hailed its ride, handling and refinement as having “no equal”.
 Weekly rivals, Autocar, were equally smitten, Mark Gillies describing the Jaguar as, “a superb car… a lesson to those who think that excellence is dead in the British car industry.”

 It was a personal triumph for Jim Randle, a man who personified the term modest, and having seen XJ40 through all manner of turmoil, his stock was never higher.
-John Egan too was refreshingly honest about the risks of replacing an icon, admitting to Car’s Steve Cropley, “I have been worried whether XJ40 is sufficiently different from Series III.
+John Egan too was refreshingly honest about the risks of replacing an icon, admitting to the press, “I have been worried whether XJ40 is sufficiently different from Series III.
 I’ve also worried whether it’s too different”.
 Sleepless nights no doubt, because XJ40 would now make up over 60% of Jaguar’s volume.
 The car simply had to be right.

 Quickly, demand for the new model outstripped supply.
-Jaguar astutely priced the entry level 2.9 model to undercut executive favourites like the Granada Scorpio and Rover Sterling, the very thing former BL Chairman Ray Horrocks had been desperate to avoid.
-Jaguar’s advertising stating that for the price of an ‘executive car’, buyers could have a genuine luxury vehicle.
+Jaguar had astutely priced the entry level 2.9 model to undercut fleet favourites like the Granada Scorpio and Rover Sterling, the very thing former BL Chairman Ray Horrocks had been desperate to avoid.
+Jaguar’s advertising emphasised that for the price of an executive car, buyers could have a genuine luxury vehicle.
 For many, there could only be one choice and by year’s end, XJ40’s were selling at significant premiums as customers clamoured to be the first with Jaguar’s new star.
 It was all just a little history repeating.